yurm04/CISC2350/README.md

 ## In-class code samples
 There will often be live coding samples demonstrated during our scheduled class time.
 These samples can be found in the [`samples`](samples) directory.
 The samples are organized by lecture and class section.

-Section `c01` is the Wed. night Lincoln Center class, and `e01` is the Mon. night Rose Hill class.
-So, the code samples from the Lincoln Center, lecture 1 session the directory can be found in the `samples/lecture1/c01` directory.
+- Section `c01` is the Wednesday night Lincoln Center class.
+- Section `e01` is the Monday night Rose Hill class.

+So, the code samples for the Lincoln Center, lecture1 session can be found in the `samples/lecture1/c01` directory.